emilbustos/emilbustos.github.io/_pages/research.md

 ## Non-Business Risk and Firm Growth ##
  (with [Oliver Engist](https://sites.google.com/view/oliverengist/home) and [Christian Thomann](https://www.kth.se/profile/thomann))

+The literature on recovery and creative destruction has analyzed the effects of large events like natural hazards or financial crises.
+However, large shocks induce significant general equilibrium effects that influence the recovery process of each individual firm.
+We complement the literature by studying how firms adjust to idiosyncratic shocks in an economy that is in equilibrium.
+We use a unique data set on the insurance purchases and insurance claims of 22,000 Swedish firms.
+Because insurance claims are unexpected and exogenous to productivity, we can identify the effect of shocks to physical assets.
+We find that firms who experience a loss of capital grow slower and this effect is particularly pronounced among firms with low credit scores.
+We conclude that firms do not fully insure and access to capital markets remains an important factor for risk management.

 ## Spillover Effects of Insurance Claims: Evidence From Sweden ##
  (with [Oliver Engist](https://sites.google.com/view/oliverengist/home))
 [Submitted]